arthurmilliken/masterpattern/workspace/tarot_interpretation/lesson-25.d01.md

 - 15
 -  1

 I rule my domain.
-My true Self transmutes every semblance of adversity into a moans for the perfect manifestation of my heart’s desire.
+My true Self transmutes every semblance of adversity into a means for the perfect manifestation of my heart’s desire.
 The world I see is the projection of my own mental patterns.
 I AM A DIRECT AGENT OF THE LIMITLESS LIFE.

 ---